Working with people in reentry

-Your Reentry Staff Training and Management Consulting Resource Larry Robbin, Executive Director of Robbin and Associates, brings over 45 years of experience in workforce development training and consulting.
-He is widely regarded as a national expert on many aspects of workforce development including youth employment and job retention.
-Larry has trained over 100,000 people in workshops held in every state and he has presented at over 500 workforce conferences.
+As a reentry staff training and management consulting resource, Larry Robbin, Executive Director of Robbin and Associates, brings over 45 years of experience in workforce development training and consulting.
+He is widely regarded as a national expert on many aspects of workforce development, including youth employment and job retention.
+Larry has trained over 100,000 people in workshops held in every state, and he has presented at more than 500 workforce conferences.
 He has conducted more training for the National Association of Workforce Development Professionals and the California Workforce Association Youth Conference than any other presenter.
 Participate in Larry’s 90 minute webinar training sessions in job development and business services for workforce development professionals at Dynamic Works Institute.
 To see all the training offered by Larry at this website, go to catalog tab then at search catalog box enter Larry Robbin.
 For more information about Robbin and Associates contact Larry Robbin.

 US Department of Justice Reentry Site – A major clearinghouse for information on reentry.
 The publications section lists a lot of good reports.
 Also links for people in reentry to find resources.

 National Hire Network – A national organization working to improve employment opportunities for people in reentry.
 Check out their web site and get on their email list.